josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_decoupling_justice_from_incarceration.md

 # ⚖️ Decoupling Justice From Incarceration
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-24
-*Why treating prison as the default endpoint of justice suppresses accountability and increases harm*
+*Why treating prison as the default endpoint of justice suppresses accountability and increases harm.*

 ---